741 Colonel Ledyard Highway

 4.

-The Finance Committee agreed with upcoming November 4, 2025 General Election
+The Finance Committee agreed that with upcoming November 4, 2025 General

-to recommend the incoming Finance Committee Members of the Town Council and
+Election to recommend to the incoming Finance Committee Members of the Town

-Board of Education continue their Joint Finance Committee meetings; and to
+Council and Board of Education to continue their Joint Finance Committee meetings;

-schedule a Joint Meeting shortly after the two groups were seated sometime in early
+and to schedule a Joint Meeting shortly after the two groups were seated sometime in

 CONTINUE